xpqz/documentation/dotnet-interface/docs/accessing-net-classes/advanced-techniques.md

 ### Specifying Overloads and Casts

 If a .NET function is overloaded in terms of the types of arguments it accepts, Dyalog APL chooses which overload to call depending upon the data types of the arguments passed to it.
-For example, if a .NET function foo() is declared to take a single argument either of type int or of type double APL would call the first version if you called it with an integer value and the second version if you called it with a non-integer value.
+For example, if a .NET function `foo()` is declared to take a single argument either of type `int` or of type `double` APL would call the first version if you called it with an integer value and the second version if you called it with a non-integer value.

 In some circumstances it may be desirable to override this mechanism and explicitly specify which overload to use.

 A second requirement is to be able to specify to what .NET types APL should coerce arrays before calling a .NET function.
-For example, if a parameter to a .NET function is declared as type System.Object, it might be necessary to force the APL argument to be cast to a particular  *type* of Object before the function is called.
+For example, if a parameter to a .NET function is declared as type `System.Object`, it might be necessary to force the APL argument to be cast to a particular  *type* of `Object` before the function is called.

 Both these requirements are met by calling the function via the Variant operator `⍠`.
 There are two options, OverloadTypes (the Principle Option) and CastToTypes.
 Each option takes an array of refs to .NET types, the same length as the number of parameters to the function.